dylanmooney62/laravel-blog/content/blog/displaying.md

 ## The Guest View

 For the guests all I done was retrieve the latests post which had there visibility set to true.

-The show method was also simple and just returned the view will all the post information.
+The show method was also simple and just returned the view with all the post information.

 ```php
 // app/Http/Controllers/PostController.php